fabri1983/eternity2_solver/README.md

 		once in avian-swt-examples folder edit files:
-			makefile: at line 53 add /.. to current cd .. command since avian folder is one more level up. app.mk: locate root variable and change other variables that use root just adding ../ because avian, win32, and win64 folders are 1 additional level up. build exe files with lzma (compressed exe) or without it make lzma=$(pwd)/../lzma-920 full-platform=${platform} example
+			makefile: at line 53 add /.. to current cd .. command since avian folder is one more level up. app.mk: locate root variable and change other variables that use root just adding ../ because avian, win32, and win64 folders are 1 additional level up. build example exe file with lzma (compressed exe) or without it make lzma=$(pwd)/../lzma-920 full-platform=${platform} example
 			or
 			make full-platform=${platform} example
-		exe files are created at avian-swt-examples/build/windows-x86_64-lzma/ and in avian-swt-examples/build/windows-x86_64/ respectively.
+		exe file are created at avian-swt-examples/build/windows-x86_64-lzma/ and in avian-swt-examples/build/windows-x86_64/ respectively.
+		You can omit example target to let other targets be built: example, graphics, and paint